 - how the family expresses feelings and communicates

 - how naturally resilient the child is

 Be mindful of these factors when talking to the child - particularly of their age.
 The idea of death can be hard to understand, especially for the very young.
-Explaining things simply, using real words like “dead” might feel uncomfortable for you, but they are easier for a child’s understanding.
+Explaining things simply, and using real words like “dead” might feel uncomfortable for you, but they are easier for a child to understand.
 Euphemisms such as ‘lost’ or ‘gone to sleep’ may seem kinder, but they can be confusing for a child.